jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 single-user Jupyter notebook server.
 This can be used to serve a variety of interfaces and environments, and can be run on many kinds of infrastructure.
-JupyterHub on Kubernetes is a Helm Chart for running JupyterHub on kubernetes infrastructure, and BinderHub is a customized JupyterHub deployment for sharable, reproducible interactive computing environments.
+JupyterHub on Kubernetes is a Helm Chart for running JupyterHub on kubernetes infrastructure, and BinderHub is a customized JupyterHub deployment for shareable, reproducible interactive computing environments.

 The links below describe the architecture of JupyterHub and several distributions of JupyterHub.